Inside: 28 things to do if your baby will not sleep. These are easy to do, gentle, and great ways to calm your infant down.

 - Hold baby upright for a few minutes.
 Instead of rocking to sleep (which can create a sleep prop as mentioned above) or putting in the crib cold turkey, hold baby upright to help him settle.
 Sitting in a room with baby upright on your chest is a soothing position for the wind down routine.

 - Feed swaddled at night.
 Don’t wake baby up further by swaddling after they’re already fast asleep.
-You want baby to be swaddled all night, so only unswaddle at night to change the diaper and, if you can, buy a swaddle like this that allows you to change the diaper without removing the top part of the swaddle.
-Read must know swaddling tips.
+You want baby to be swaddled all night, so only unswaddle at night to change the diaper and, if you can, buy a swaddle (like this) that allows you to change the diaper without removing the top part of the swaddle (more tips on that here).

 - Find the window.
 Newborns can only stay awake well for about 45 minutes to one hour.
 From the time you start feeding until you put them down, don’t let more than an hour go by.
-Read the week by week newborn sleep schedule.
+Read this week by week routine for bubs.
 Also, you time how long it’s been between feedings from when baby starts feeding.
 So, if baby feeds at 7 a.m. then a 3 hour baby routine would mean baby feeds again at 10:00 a.m. then 1:00 p.m. and 4:00 p.m. and so forth.

 - Drowsy but awake.
 Put baby in the crib drowsy but still awake.
 It’s the only way they’ll learn to sleep on their own.
 This allows them to go from being awake and in a chill mood to being asleep.
 This means when baby transitions from active to passive sleep and back again – and rouses into semi-consciousness – they will be able to go back to sleep without needing to call for you.

 How to comfort baby physically to help them sleep